Last Updated on March 22, 2021 by Shaun Snapp

 - We analyze how accurate the proposal of a data science gap is.

 At Brightwork Research & Analysis, we usually have popped the balloon of hype around AI/ML and its projected opportunities to improve forecast accuracy.
-However, there is a new hypothesis that is now becoming popular in AI/ML circles, and this is the question of the data science gap.
+However, a new hypothesis is now becoming popular in AI/ML circles, which is the question of the data science gap.

 Comments About the Data Science Gap

 “It should come as no surprise that demand for folks with data science expertise exceeds supply.
 In fact, according to some McKinsey, there are only half as many qualified data scientists as needed.
 The good news is the market will likely resolve the shortage in the long run.
 But in the short run, the talent gap creates some challenges for an organization looking to get ahead with data.

 Thanks to their ability to use math and computer science to turn big data into business gold, data scientists are the rock stars of the advanced analytics world (at least as data scientists have traditionally been defined).
 As more companies start investing in AI, they’ve looked to data scientists to lead the way.

 A LinkedIn report from August found more than 151,000 job postings for data scientists, with acute shortages being felt in big tech hubs like San Francisco, New York City, and Los Angeles.

 The big data boom has been a boon for management consulting firms like Deloitte, McKinsey, Accenture, PwC, KPMG, and Booz Allen Hamilton, all of which have devoted large sums to attracting and retaining top data science talent over the past decade.” – Datanami